en_USEnglish

 OpenStack management and orchestration

-OpenStack offers a range of management and orchestration capabilities, enabling users to efficiently provision, monitor and manage their cloud resources.
-OpenStack's Horizon dashboard offers a user-friendly interface for managing and monitoring instances, networks and storage resources.
-OpenStack also provides tools such as Heat, which enables users to define and manage infrastructure as code using templates.
-Heat enables automatic scaling and orchestration of resources according to predefined rules and policies.
+OpenStack offers a range of management and orchestration capabilities, allowing users to efficiently provision, monitor, and manage their cloud resources.
+OpenStack's Horizon dashboard provides a user-friendly interface for managing and monitoring instances, networks, and storage resources.
+OpenStack also provides tools such as Heat, which allows users to define and manage infrastructure as code using templates.
+Heat enables automatic scaling and orchestration of resources based on predefined rules and policies.
 In addition, OpenStack provides various APIs and command-line tools for programmatic management and automation of cloud resources.

 Kubernetes management and orchestration

 Kubernetes offers robust management and orchestration capabilities for containerized workloads.
-The Kubernetes API and command-line interface provide powerful tools for managing and monitoring clusters, applications and resources.
-Kubernetes enables users to define and manage application resources using YAML manifests, which describe the desired state of applications.
+The Kubernetes API and command-line interface provide powerful tools for managing and monitoring clusters, applications, and resources.
+Kubernetes allows users to define and manage application resources using YAML manifests, which describe the desired state of applications.
 Kubernetes uses a declarative approach to managing resources, ensuring that the desired state is always maintained.
-Kubernetes also offers advanced features such as graceful updates, which enable seamless application upgrades without downtime, and health checks, which monitor application health and automatically restart or replace faulty containers.
+Kubernetes also offers advanced features such as rolling updates, which enable seamless application updates without downtime, and health checks, which monitor application health and automatically restart or replace unhealthy containers.

 Network

-OpenStack provides a flexible and scalable networking solution thanks to its Neutron component.
-Neutron enables users to create and manage networks, subnets, routers and security groups.
-OpenStack Neutron supports a variety of network types, including flat, VLAN-supported and provider networks.
-Neutron provides features such as load balancing, firewall as a service and virtual private networks (VPNs) to enhance network security and performance.
-OpenStack's networking capabilities can be used to create isolated, secure environments within the cloud infrastructure, enabling multi-tenancy and guaranteeing data confidentiality.
+OpenStack provides a flexible and scalable networking solution through its Neutron component.
+Neutron allows users to create and manage networks, subnets, routers, and security groups.
+OpenStack Neutron supports various network types, including flat, VLAN-backed, and provider networks.
+Neutron provides features such as load balancing, firewall-as-a-service, and virtual private networks (VPNs) to improve network security and performance.
+OpenStack's networking capabilities can be used to create isolated and secure environments within cloud infrastructure, enabling multi-tenancy and ensuring data confidentiality.

 Kubernetes network

-Kubernetes offers a highly flexible and scalable networking model.
-Kubernetes provides a flat network for interconnecting containers on multiple hosts.
-Networking in Kubernetes is based on a pod network, which enables containers within a pod to communicate with each other using a shared network namespace.
-Kubernetes supports various networking plugins, such as Flannel, Calico and Cilium, which enable different networking topologies and provide features such as network policies and load balancing.
+Kubernetes offers a highly flexible and extensible networking model.
+Kubernetes provides a flat network to interconnect containers across multiple hosts.
+Networking in Kubernetes is based on a pod network, which allows containers within a pod to communicate with each other using a shared network namespace.
+Kubernetes supports various networking plugins, such as Flannel, Calico, and Cilium, which enable different networking topologies and provide features such as network policies and load balancing.
 Kubernetes networking enables seamless communication between containers and supports the advanced networking features required for modern, distributed applications.

 Storage